mc5312/cs6111-proj2/README.md

 We will first delve into the general structure of main.py.

-return_extraction_result() acts as the main function, running when the program starts.
-The function parses the command line arguments, initializes spaCy (in addition to SpanBERT if -spanbert is specfied), sets the seed query, and starts the main while loop.
+When the program starts, the main function parses the command line arguments, initializes spaCy (in addition to SpanBERT if -spanbert is specfied), sets the seed query, and starts the main while loop.

-The main while loop executes the core logic of the LSE algorithm: use a query tuple q to retrieve documents, parse those documents for more tuples, query for more documents using one of the retrived tuples, and repeat this process until k tuples have been extracted.
-If the LSE algorithm does retrieve k tuples after the previous iteration, we use generate_next_query() to obtain the tuple to be used for querying in the next iteration.
+The main while loop executes the core logic of the ISE algorithm: use a query tuple q to retrieve documents, parse those documents for more tuples, query for more documents using one of the retrived tuples, and repeat this process until k tuples have been extracted.
+If the ISE algorithm does retrieve k tuples after the previous iteration, we use generate_next_query() to obtain the tuple to be used for querying in the next iteration.
 If gemini is being used, we pick the next query tuple based on its dissimilarity with the current query tuple.
 We can sort the tuples based on dissimilarity with the current query using difflib's SequenceMatcher().
 SequenceMathcher() returns a score that estimates how similar two strings are.
 Thus, using this function, we can choose the next tuple that will approximately provide the most different search results from the current tuple.
-If SpanBERT is being used, we use the tuple with the higest confidence.
+If SpanBERT is being used, we use the unused tuple with the higest confidence.

 When the main loop issues a query to the web, run_query() is used.
 The raw query results are passed to process_query_reults(), which cleans the search results, filtering out unwanted file types along the way. process_query_results() also calls get_website_text(), which uses BeautifulSoup to extract and clean the website text.
 Finally, this website text is passed to extract_relation(), which does all of the heavy lifting of extracting tuples.

 extract_relation() is essential to the program, as it performs the actual extraction for the requested relation.
 First, using the create_candidate_pairs() helper function from spacy_help_functions.py, entity pairs are extracted for the current sentence.
 For each of these pairs, two symmetrical candidate_pairs are created where the subject and object have their roles reversed.
 Once the intial set of candiate_pairs is generated, we filter this set so that it only includes those candidate_pairs that have an object and subject corresponding to the requested relation.
-For example,if the use requested the relation Work_For, we make sure that the subject is PERSON and the Object is ORGANIZATION.
+For example, if the user requested the relation Work_For, we make sure that the subject is PERSON and the Object is ORGANIZATION.
 If this step is not taken, then too many sentences will wastefully be passed to either SpanBERT or gemini, which is computationally inefficient and perhaps economically wasteful.

 This final set of candidate_pairs are passed to either SpanBERT or gemini for a prediction.